-The Company's Shares trade on the TSX-V and on Nasdaq under the trading symbols 'AFE', and 'AEC', respectively.
-The transfer agent and registrar for the Company's Shares in Canada is Computershare Trust Company of Canada, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9.
+The Company's Shares trade on the TSX-V and on Nasdaq under the trading symbols 'AFE' and 'AEC', respectively.
+The transfer agent and registrar for the Company's Shares in Canada is Computershare Investor Services Inc., 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9.